dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

-Script in Lambda which makes moving to Step easier than if you use /bin/sh
+Script in Lambda which makes moving to Step Functions easier than if you use /bin/sh

 +++